The MA Workers’ Comp Test Audit Program

 September 25, 2018

-Does your business have an MA workers’ comp insurance policy?
+Does your Massachusetts business maintain a workers’ comp program?
 If yes, the following announcement from the WCRIBMA pertains to you.
 Keep reading to learn about the MA workers’ comp test audit program…

 Who is WCRIBMA?

 WCRIBMA is the Workers Compensation Rating & Inspection Bureau of Massachusetts.
 The WCRIBMA is a non-profit group of insurers, tasked by the state to rate workers’ comp insurance.
 They collect policy information, claims information, and financial data from all the carriers licensed to sell workers’ compensation insurance in Massachusetts.
 They issue experience mods and classification rulings for employers in MA.
 They also act as the statistical agent and the Assigned Risk Pool Administrator for the Division of Insurance, and they are the coverage verification entity for the Department of Industrial Accidents.

 What is their test audit program?

 The test audit program will basically be an audit of the current auditing process.
 The WCRIB is checking for accuracy in terms of how classifications, rates, and rating plans are applied—making sure carriers are following the rules.

 How does this affect my company?

 You should be aware that in addition to the annual audit of your workers’ compensation program, you may also be audited an additional time over the course of the coming year.
 We know that audits can be time-consuming, intrusive processes that interrupt your business as usual.
 If there’s anything we can do to help you prepare, please let us know.

 We can’t say yes or no. It is possible that your company will be on the list of businesses the WCRIB test audits this year.
 Policies of all sizes and from all different industries will be selected, so it doesn’t matter how big or small or “high risk” your operation is.
 If you are selected, this audit process will happen in addition to the annual audit you experience every year.